-In terms of our progress to date with our focus on diabetes, we have successfully hosted two Diabetes Self-Management Education (DSME) workshops, with our partners at IPRO's Everyone with Diabetes Counts initiative.
+In terms of our progress to date with our focus on diabetes, we have successfully hosted two evidence-based Diabetes Self-Management Education (DSME) workshops, with our partners at IPRO's Everyone with Diabetes Counts initiative.
 To date, 46 people have completed the (DSME) class sessions and the majority reported more confidence in managing their diabetes.
 We encountered some challenges in offering a Spanish-language class; we didn't have enough interest, so we were unable to host the Spanish class.
-The hospital is also waiting to have their own staff trained in facilitating the classes but has not yet been given the opportunity to attend a training.
+In November of 2018, two hospital staff members received Master-Level training in Chronic Disease Self-Management (CDSM) and Diabetes Self-Management Education (DSME).
+These employees will be training approximately 20 NYP hospital staff members in January 2019, as well as offering classes to community members.
+We anticipate that we will be able to offer DSME classes to hundreds among the vast and diverse populations that NYP's hospitals serve.

-Prevent Chronic Disease: focus on childhood obesity/promoting healthy women infants and children While we did receive a 5K Grant from Investors Bank Foundation, we've had a difficult time securing a location for the classes which targeted adults and children.
+Changed Prevent Chronic Disease: focus on childhood obesity/promoting healthy women infants and children While we did receive a 5K Grant from Investors Bank Foundation, we've had a difficult time securing a location for the classes which targeted adults and children.
 We did have some discussions with Brooklyn Children's Museum and had intended to partner with their afterschool program, but the partnership never came to fruition.
 We had also considered Brooklyn Public Library in Prospect Heights as a location, but ideally, we wanted to host something in the Bedford-Stuyvesant neighborhood as that is an area of high-need and one which responded with interest in the classes.
-This priority area will be in review and may need to change in 2018.
+Considering the many challenges we encountered with this intervention, we changed our focus to increasing access to high-quality chronic disease preventive care and management in clinical and community settings.